ethanp/p2p-akka/readme.md

 ### (OLD) Example usage

-**This probably doesn't work anymore as I've moved to TDD. _Please just run the test cases instead._ There will be a new version of the *example usage* once I get a better command-line interface running.**
+**This probably doesn't work anymore as I've moved to TDD. _Run the test cases instead._** There will be a new version of the *example usage* once I get a better command-line interface running.

-Fire it up, run "`Master.scala`" and paste the following text into your console.
+Fire it up, run `Master.scala` and paste the following text into your console.
 This script will transfer the textfile `testfiles/Test1.txt` from two simulated peers to a simulated client.